MiniMax-AI/MiniMax-M2/README.md

 >Notes: Data points marked with an asterisk (*) are taken directly from the model's official tech report or blog.
 All other metrics were obtained using the evaluation methods described below.
 >- SWE-bench Verified:  We use the same scaffold as [R2E-Gym](https://arxiv.org/pdf/2504.07164) (Jain et al. 2025) on top of OpenHands to test with agents on SWE tasks.
 All scores are validated on our internal infrastructure with 128k context length, 100 max steps, and no test-time scaling.
 All git-related content is removed to ensure agent sees only the code at the issue point.
 >- Multi-SWE-Bench & SWE-bench Multilingual: All scores are averaged across 8 runs using the [claude-code](https://github.com/anthropics/claude-code) CLI (300 max steps) as the evaluation scaffold.
->- Terminal-Bench: All scores are evaluated with the official claude-code from the original [Terminal-Bench](https://www.tbench.ai/) repository(commit 94bf692), averaged over 8 runs to report the mean pass rate.
+>- Terminal-Bench: All scores are evaluated with the official claude-code from the original [Terminal-Bench](https://www.tbench.ai/) repository(commit `94bf692`), averaged over 8 runs to report the mean pass rate.
 >- ArtifactsBench: All Scores are computed by averaging three runs with the official implementation of [ArtifactsBench](https://github.com/Tencent-Hunyuan/ArtifactsBenchmark), using the stable Gemini-2.5-Pro as the judge model.
 >- BrowseComp & BrowseComp-zh & GAIA (text only) & xbench-DeepSearch: All scores reported use the same agent framework as [WebExplorer](https://arxiv.org/pdf/2509.06501) (Liu et al. 2025), with minor tools description adjustment.
 We use the 103-sample text-only GAIA validation subset following [WebExplorer](https://arxiv.org/pdf/2509.06501) (Liu et al. 2025).
 >- HLE (w/ tools): All reported scores are obtained using search tools and a Python tool.
 The search tools employ the same agent framework as [WebExplorer](https://arxiv.org/pdf/2509.06501) (Liu et al. 2025), and the Python tool runs in a Jupyter environment.
+We use the text-only HLE subset.
 >- τ²-Bench: All scores reported use "extended thinking with tool use", and employ GPT-4.1 as the user simulator.
 >- FinSearchComp-global: Official results are reported for GPT-5-Thinking, Gemini 2.5 Pro, and Kimi-K2.
 Other models are evaluated using the open-source [FinSearchComp](https://arxiv.org/pdf/2509.13160) (Hu et al. 2025) framework using both  search and Python tools, launched simultaneously for consistency.
 >- AgentCompany: All scores reported use OpenHands 0.42 agent framework.